Xtian9/QuantCode/README.md

 ## Create your own backtest modules

 - Strategy class generates signals

+  +1 long, -1 short, 0 cash

 - Portfolio class generates positions and compute returns

+  e.g. define in dollar amount the fractions (weights) of total capital invested in each asset

-- Analyser class analyses the performnance of the backtest (e.g. equity curve, Sharpe ratio, etc.)
+- Analyser class analyses the performnance of the backtest

+  e.g. equity curve, Sharpe ratio, etc.